Shubzz-02/frontend/README.md

 # Nodejs login-register
 A simple Login/Register application developed in Nodejs using Express and deployed on Azure Web App service, using GitHub Actions.
-Click Here[https://frontendappavail.azurewebsites.net/home] to access website and here[] for Github Action[.github/workflows/docker-hub.yml] file
+Click [Here](https://frontendappavail.azurewebsites.net/home) to access website and [Here](.github/workflows/docker-hub.yml) for Github Action file

 ### Installing dependencies:
 Enter this command it will install all the dependencies at once: